 The shaping of local partnership working must come from place leadership at the local level, but this is enabled and constrained by the direction of national strategy - and the information flows between the centre and localities.
 Abrupt reversals in national strategy were commonplace in the late 2010s and early 2020s, with no opportunity for input from local leaders.
 Until the establishment of the Council for the Nations and Regions in July 2024, there have been few standing institutional links between place leaders and the UK's national government.
-Central government steer on policy priorities is an under-appreciated resource for problem definition.
+Central government's steer on policy priorities is an under-appreciated resource for problem definition.
 It conveys to local leaders that they can rely on a stable policy framework and devote capacity and political capital to particular fields.
 Legislative requirements, guidance, metrics, even regular meetings all grease the wheels of collective efforts to deliver on a mission.
 Steering can indicate the direction of travel for mission delivery, without losing the benefits of local joining up of policies.
-In turn, local leaders can convey the same stability to local partners - via decision-making, spending, or regulatory approaches - enhancing the likelihood of successful outcomes.
+In turn, local leaders can convey the same stability to local partners - via decision-making, spending or regulatory approaches - enhancing the likelihood of successful outcomes.

-The literature on mission-oriented approaches identifies the need to have clearly defined key performance indicators (KPIs) and 'the delegation of responsibility for implementation to the relevant agencies' (Coyle, 2024, 39).
-Several respondents indicated that Greater Manchester had been leading the debate on how to include KPIs for health in local plans.
+The literature on mission-oriented approaches identifies the need to have clearly defined key performance indicators (KPIs) and 'the delegation of responsibility for implementation to the relevant agencies' (Coyle, 2024, p.
+39).
+Several respondents indicated that Greater Manchester had been leading the debate on how to include KPIs for health in local plans:

-'Manchester is a brilliant example.
-If you were to pick up that Marmot review from yesterday... and if the KPI's had come out nationally counter to that, or something different to that, I think you'd hear Andy Burnham quite rightly saying, "what is happening here?"
-So, what's important is anything that comes out nationally has to be permissive' (central government health expert).
+Manchester is a brilliant example.
+If you were to pick up that Marmot review from yesterday ... and if the KPIs had come out nationally counter to that, or something different to that, I think you'd hear Andy Burnham quite rightly saying, 'what is happening here?'
+So, what's important is anything that comes out nationally has to be permissive.

+(central government health expert)

 There is a tendency among MCA officials to flag Greater Manchester as a leader on health, because of its advanced position in terms of governance and health devolution.
 It is, however, not clear that others would be able to replicate this success story, especially given variations in governance and data capacity across the country.
-The UK Government prioritised improving the quality of local and regional data in the 2022 White Paper, and has strengthened its own capacity, and that of the Office for National Statistics, to produce this data.
+The UK government prioritised improving the quality of local and regional data in the 2022 White Paper, and has strengthened its own capacity, and that of the Office for National Statistics (ONS), to produce this data.
 In time this is expected to underpin assessment frameworks based on outcomes for DEMs of combined authorities.

-4.3 Draw on mayors' formal influence over planning, transport and housing as a route to influencing the wider system
+4.3.
+Draw on mayors' formal influence over planning, transport and housing as a route to influencing the wider system

 Most of the critical decisions about urban development take place at a local level.
-For DEMs to maximise their place leadership, they need to use their formal remit in areas like planning, transport and housing to enable partnership working with other actors.
-The director of a national urban development think tank explained, official noted, 'I tend to see the structures and the financial envelope that combined authorities work within as quite influential, and it's quite clear the type of areas in which the government wants combined authorities to make decision'.
+For DEMs to maximise their place leadership, they need to use their formal remit in areas such as planning, transport and housing to enable partnership working with other actors.
+The director of a national urban development think tank explained:

-'With regard to what you might term the day-to-day operational decisions about urban development, I think the vast majority of those decisions actually take place at local level and, by that, I mean the Mayoral, combined authorities and local authorities, more generally - and actually by the private sector in terms of the development and regeneration of local places for private gain'.
+With regard to what you might term the day-to-day operational decisions about urban development, I think the vast majority of those decisions actually take place at local level and, by that, I mean the Mayoral, combined authorities and local authorities, more generally - and actually by the private sector in terms of the development and regeneration of local places for private gain.